jachin/much-select-elm/README.md

 This is a boolean attribute, so if the `multi-select-single-item-removal` is present the `<much-select>` will have the selected option removal buttons visible.
 If not, the default behavior is to not show them.

+##### `option-sorting`

+The `option-sorting` attribute allows you to specify what order the options should appear in the dropdown.

+The options for this are:
+ - `no-sorting` respect the value the options are in already
+ - `by-option-label` sort the options alphabetically by their label

+The default value is `no-sorting`.

 ##### `placeholder`

 The `placeholder` attribute is used to set the placeholder in the text input of the `<much-select>`.
 Just like in the `<input type="text">` it should only show up if the input is empty.